MEDICARE 2024 FIGURES MEDICARE PART A: HOSPITAL SERVICES Inpatient hospital deductible $1,632/illness Daily co-insurance…

 The Quick Answer

-This means that if you are a New York resident and give $15,000 or less to one or more people or entities, then those gifts will not be subject to any gift tax (federal or state).
+The annual exclusion from federal gift taxes in 2023 is $17,000 per donee, and there is no New York State gift tax.
+This means that if you are a New York resident and give $17,000 or less to one or more people or entities, those gifts won’t be subject to any gift tax (federal or state).

 Although this answer is short and to the point, it doesn’t provide the full picture.
 There are many broader things to consider when gifting assets.
 A better question might be how it affects other long-term estate planning goals.
 One thing we typically advise clients to think about before making gifts is Medicaid eligibility.
 You don’t want to jeopardize a critical resource for long-term care expenses.